Our Board of Management

 He is currently a Director on the Board of QRIDA, after having also served as a Director on the Board of Safe Food Production Queensland (2010-2016) and the Queensland Agricultural Training Colleges (2014/15).
 Elton has a Bachelor of Agricultural Economics with first class honours from the University of New England.

-Sinead is the acting Deputy Director-General, Corporate.
-In this role Sinead holds responsibility for the delivery of a broad range of corporate services to enable the department to deliver against its strategic objectives.
+Susan is the acting Deputy Director-General, Corporate.
+In this role Susan holds responsibility for the delivery of a broad range of corporate services to enable the department to deliver against its strategic objectives.